-We have covered Bali and Madrid already and today’s blog entry is about Singapore.
 Singapore was our home for 4 years and a place we keep close to our hearts and our tummies!
 The city is full of great restaurants.
-Some of the best simple tasty dining is done in the “Singapore Hawker Centers”.
+Some of the best simple yet tasty dining is done in the “Singapore Hawker Centers”.
 If you pass by one, just look for the stalls with a queue and get in line.
 Anybody in line will be happy to tell you what you should order and why.

 The list of restaurants below are our favorites for price and value.
 Singapore is very expensive, but these ones became our must-eat regular spots.
 Get hungry and enjoy!

 This place serves great modern Spanish style small plate dining.
 Hip, funky and delicious.
 One of our absolute Singapore favorites.
-It sits beside 28 Hong Kong Street Bar (see below) which makes a great combo of drink and dinner.
+It sits beside 28 Hong Kong Street Bar, which makes a great combo of drink and dinner.

-What to order: something cooked in their specialty Josper oven.
+What to order: Anything cooked in their specialty Josper oven.